chilldotrelax/LinearJ/README.md

 Unfortunately, the parser is slightly strict about formatting, this will be fixed as soon as possible.

 There are internal help guides inside the application if you so need it.
+They can be accessed by clicking the "Help" button in applicable menus.

 ## Project structure
 ```text